Man Overboard!

 Long Time Passing

 First there was COVID and we could not travel to Italy.
 At the time Lyra was in the boatyard being polished, so we decided to give up our marina berth and leave her there on the hard.
 They were happy to accommodate her there and delighted we had paid them for the work.
-The were having to shut down themselves, due to Covid.
+They were having to shut down themselves, due to Covid.
 Then 2021 had its own sliding scale of restrictions and by the time we could consider travelling it was August and too hot for us.
 Given the short days and more regular storms of autumn we decided to leave Lyra where she was.
 We thought this would save us money.
 Come this year we were ready to start sailing again.
 In a slight aside, I felt less ready than I would have wanted.
 Two years of not hauling myself up onto Lyra and jumping down onto the pontoon had left me much less limber.
+My remaining hip was beginning to signal the arthritis aches familiar from before my left one was replaced.
 I practiced pulling myself up into Johnsey’s van and jumping back down onto the drive.
 I improved, but it was not elegant.
 Lara suggested I needed to practice jumping out of the van onto the grass as Johnsey drove slowly down the drive.
 I could see the value in this, but decided I would rather save injuring myself till I had to.
 As a result Lara agreed to accompany us to help, even though she hates the start of season cleaning.

 The marina said we could have our old berth at nearly the same rates.
 Perfect.
 The boatyard kept ignoring John’s calls and putting us off in their e-mails.
 April turned into May and finally John booked the three of us to fly out and made reservations for two nights in a hotel in Castellemare.
 He e-mailed the boatyard accordingly.
 Silence.
 Two days before we were due to fly came an e-mail asking if we had authorised the removal of our navigation equipment.
 We had not.
 There followed an exchange of e-mails.
 Various things had been stolen, if we could go on the boat and check what was missing when we were in Italy that would be helpful.
 Their insurance would pay for everything.
 John contacted our insurance.
 The hotel could not put us up longer than we had booked, the season was starting.
 John trawled the internet and found a hotel on Ischia we could book into for a week.